Melbourne at War: Hidden Histories

 This audio tour will take you to seven major locations around the CBD of Melbourne, all of which played an important role during the war and still remain to tell the tale.

 The audio walking tour can be taken as a complete tour taking about one hour or, if you wish, you can drop in at any location.
-You can play this audio on your computer, transfer the files to a portable MP3 player, or view this site on your mobile phone or tablet.

 The Heritage Council of Victoria commissioned heritage interpretation and design consultants LookEar to develop this tour to mark the centenary of the first World War.